s3xysteak/cesium-use/src/utils/editEntity/index.md

 # editEntity

 `editEntity` simplifies the merging of entity properties and provides complete type hints.
 It is implemented based on `Object.assign`, where options specified later will override options specified earlier.
-`editEntity` primarily serves JavaScript users, offering comprehensive type hints and a much better development experience compared to manual operations without intelligent prompts.
+It offers comprehensive type hints and a much better development experience compared to manual operations without intelligent prompts.

 ## Usage